Pyleks/Milestone-Project-3/README.md

 ### Big issue found (Fixed)
-Towards the end I noticed how poor user experience my update section became, but due to time restraints, this will have to be left out, even though it is pushing down the user experience a fair bit, this should have been extensively tested earlier on and completely removed/redone, with some added functionality.
+Towards the end I noticed how poor user experience my update section became, but due to time restraints,I originally planned to leave this out, but decide to dive back in and solve it.

 #### Big issue solution
 This was fixed by revamping the entire section where they provide ingredients and recipe steps.